Exploring Inequality Rethinking Capitalism

 The interaction of the two great commandments shows why the second commandment is not sufficient and why God -- an overarching Spirit that connects individual people -- is necessary, even for a functional morality.
 For example, if we only love our neighbor as ourselves -- and we happen to be filled with hate and rage for ourselves -- then we won't treat our neighbors very well.
 The Golden Rule can remedy part of this problem by changing the focus from "loving" to "treating" neighbors as we would have them treat us -- thereby imposing our view of ideal behavior and not raw emotion as the standard.
 But that won't work for some people either, especially those who lack a model of ideal behavior.
 So, these folks still might act destructively to people around them.

 The idea of a single God, or life force, connecting all people creates a vertical pull toward a connecting spirit (the first commandment) to accompany the horizontal equity of the second commandment.
 Mathematically, the second commandment is nothing more than a simple equation: Love for me = Love for you.
 The first commandment is a command to maximize Love to the limit of capacity.
 Without the first commandment, the potential of a person's love would be limited by inherited and culturally absorbed defects and injuries.
 The two commandments can be seen as consistent with scientific theories of evolution.
-The first commandment reflects of biological imperative that no individual can carry on life on his or her own.
+The first commandment reflects the biological imperative that no individual can carry on life on his or her own.
 Individuals must interact and communicate with others to continue the stream of life.
 The Golden Rule suggests that individuals have the freedom to choose the way they interact and communicate with others.
 Perhaps those with greater faith and sense of fairness are more likely to pass along their genes. --

 Karl Polzer, Easter 2017